mautic/developer-documentation-new/.github/CONTRIBUTING.md

 2. **On terminal**

    1. Run `git status`.
 It provides you with file paths of the files you've worked on.
 You can later copy these paths for the next step.
-   2. Add the file path(s) that hold your changes to the 'stage' phase by running this command:
+   2. Add the file paths that hold your changes to the staging area by running this command:

       ```bash
       git add file-path-1 file-path-2
       ```

-   3. Commit your changes with this command:
+   3. Commit your changes with the following command:

       ```bash
       git commit -m "your message"